Trump spokesman said he cooperated with the US House of Representatives panel on January 6 - ExBulletin

 Trump spokesman said he cooperated with the US House of Representatives panel on January 6

-WASHINGTON, Dec.24 (Reuters) – A current spokesperson for former US President Donald Trump said in a court filing Friday that he had cooperated extensively with the Congressional committee investigating the deadly Jan.6 attack on the US Capitol.
+WASHINGTON – A current spokesperson for former U.S. President Donald Trump said in a court filing Friday that he had cooperated extensively with the Congressional committee investigating the deadly Jan.6 attack on the U.S. Capitol.

 Spokesman Taylor Budowich said in a lawsuit filed in federal court in the District of Columbia that he produced more than 1,700 pages of documents and provided about four hours of sworn testimony to the panel of the House of Representatives.